 Data request denials don’t happen often, but they do happen.
 And for Wu and other RCL librarians, that’s too often.
 The “one time is too many” mentality inspired the creation of a data grant program that provides funding to buy data that falls outside the purchase requirements.

-Supporting the research of undergraduate and graduate students enrolled in Arts, Sciences & Engineering, the Warner School of Education, and Simon Business School, these grants unlock data sets that are hardest for students to access.
+Supporting the research of undergraduate and graduate students enrolled in Arts, Sciences & Engineering, the Warner School of Education and Human Development, and Simon Business School, these grants unlock data sets that are hardest for students to access.
 Typically, this is data that is too expensive, exclusive, or specialized.

 “This gives us a unique way to directly support data-driven student research,” says Adrienne Canino, science and data outreach librarian.
 “It also helps ensure these students have the opportunity to experience being a primary investigator.”